 It is useful to determine whether the dislocation is acute, chronic or recurrent.

 The shoulder is exceptionally maneuverable and sacrifices stability to enable an increase in function.
 Its shallow glenoid fossa, relatively weak glenohumeral ligaments, and redundant capsule render it particularly susceptible to dislocation.
 It is the most commonly dislocated large joint; indeed, the most commonly dislocated joint in the body 5.
-Approximately half of major joint dislocations seen in emergency departments are of the shoulder 1.
+Approximately half of the major joint dislocations seen in emergency departments are of the shoulder 1.

 Shoulder dislocation almost exclusively occurs following trauma.
 The shoulder is in its weakest position when it is abducted and externally rotated.
 Sporting injuries and motor vehicle collisions are common causes.

 Increased incidence in patients who have had a previous shoulder injury, and particularly in those who have dislocated previously.

 The process of dislocation is massively disruptive to the labrum, joint capsule, supporting ligaments, and muscles.
 This is particularly true of anterior dislocations where there can be an injury to the anterior capsule, anterior labrum, or biceps tendon, or a combination thereof.

 The glenoid is a saucer-shaped extension of the scapula.
 Its shape means that it offers limited bony support to the joint.
 The glenoid is augmented by the cartilaginous labrum with additional support from the joint capsule, surrounding ligaments and the muscles of the rotator cuff.
 The labrum, capsule and ligaments tend to be stronger in younger patients.